 A good way to set clear expectations is through your Service Level Agreement (SLA).
 Make sure your SLA is well-structured, clear and most importantly, reasonable.
 This will help you build a sound foundation to build business relationships with your clients.

-Free White Paper: MSP Guide to Managed Services SLAs
+Helpful White Paper: MSP Guide to Managed Services SLAs

 4. Adding Unprofitable Services